Alopes01/Aesthetic-Polybar/README.md

 - If the temperature module doesn't work try, changing to your grafics card in the polybar config.
 - For those who want to use the dark green color the name of the config is green-dark.ini.

+## To do list

+- Fix the vertical alignment